In-depth examination of specific themes relating to American Studies.

 A focused series of Anatomical dissections will be made and the surgical implications of the findings will be the subject of seminars.
 Attitudes to dissection of the human body, complications of surgery and other relevant issues will be discussed.

 This course will cover musculoskeletal anatomy (both upper and lower limb) topics with an emphasis on applying detailed anatomical review, biomechanical principles and research evidence to explain or clarify exercise principles and myths.
+This course is offered every other year.

 This course introduces the anatomy and histology of stem cell niches in the adult and relates adult stem cells to organ function throughout the body.
 It is designed to build upon students’ knowledge of basic human anatomy and histology.